HireAbo/awesome-interview-questions-5000-jobs/Business and Management/Project Management/Technical Project Manager.md

 Welcome to the Technical Project Manager Interview Preparation !
 This resource is designed to help you ace your Technical Project Manager interviews with confidence.

+A Technical Project Manager plays a crucial role in overseeing and executing projects within the field of Business and Management, specifically in the realm of Project Management.
+This position requires a combination of technical expertise and project management skills to successfully deliver technical projects.
+A Technical Project Manager is responsible for planning, coordinating, and executing projects, while ensuring that they are completed within the agreed-upon time frame, budget, and quality standards.
+They collaborate with cross-functional teams, stakeholders, and clients to define project objectives, identify potential risks, and develop effective strategies for successful project delivery.
+A Technical Project Manager must possess strong leadership, communication, and problem-solving skills to effectively manage and motivate their team throughout the project lifecycle.

 ## 🚀 Overview

 Whether you're a seasoned Technical Project Manager or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Technical Project Manager interviews to help you prepare and succeed.